AurelianSpodarec/luavel.com/README.md

 ## History of Luna

 Lua was desinged by a team of of three Brazililian scientist, Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes.
-The first Lua release was in 1993.

 Brazil had a very stric import policy from 1984 untill 1992, which also included hardware.
-Due to the hardware limitations in Brazil, the three scientist developed the scripting language, Lua.
+Due to the hardware limitations in Brazil, the three scientist developed the scripting language called Lua.

+The first release was in 1993.

-The name comes from the world `luna` which is Brazilian way of saying `moon`.
+The origin of the name  and name comes from the word `luna` which is Brazilian way of saying `moon`.

+Lua was slightly different and incomprated the data-description suntax of SOL, and `SOL` in Portugese means `Sun` and `Lua` meaning `Moon`.

+Lua was born.

 ===========================================================================